 In plain English which is better for acoustic neuroma treatment: radiosurgery (pinpointed radiation on the tumor) or “under the knife” surgery in which the tumor is cut out?

-If you’ve been diagnosed with acoustic neuroma, you may already know that there are two main treatment options (besides surveillance):
+If you’ve been diagnosed with an acoustic neuroma, you may already know that there are three main treatment options (besides surveillance):

 • Radiosurgery (“cyber knife,” “Gamma Knife” or targeted radiation)